Does She Want an Antique Engagement Ring? September 25, 2017 – Posted in: Jewelry Blog

 Forget what she wears at work, as that style will always contain a nod to convention or job-requirements.
 Instead, look at what she wears if you go to dinner, or for a walk, or to a ball game.
 Whatever she wears when she’s just being her, will be the best and biggest clue she can give you.

-Speaking of Victoria, in contrast to her own apparent queenly demure exterior (and despite the ‘Mrs Brown’ rumors), the era was known for its Bohemian style from the influences of central Europe, or what we’d more likely know as forerunners to the goth fashions of today.
+In contrast to Queen Victoria’s own apparent queenly demure exterior, the era was known for its Bohemian style.
+These influences from central Europe are the forerunners to the goth fashions of today.
 Indeed, even Victoria’s own jewelry was very bold and often contained different colored stones.
-In some ways a Victorian-era engagement ring probably leans more towards a style we might consider today as costume jewelry, but it is exquisite in its design and construction.
+In some ways, a Victorian ring probably leans more towards a style we might consider today as costume jewelry.

 - Find out what she likes